JamesSkemp/words/content/post/im-fun-number-001.md

 +++
 title = "IM Fun Number 001"
-summary = "A piece of prose.
+description = "A piece of prose.
 Written as a number of IMs to my sister Tiffany." draft = false comments = false date = "2002-11-03T00:02:00-06:00"